kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 #### Connecting HUD to Main

 Now we need to connect the `HUD` functionality to our `Main` script.
-This will only require a few additions:
+This require a few additions to the `Main` scene:

 In the Node tab, connect the HUD's `start_game` signal to the `new_game()` function.